bluegenes/2022-paper-protein-kmers/manuscript.md

 For many classification methods, an increase in sensitivity is accompanied by a concomitant decrease in specificity, yielding large number of false positives, often even on mock communities [@doi:10.3389/fmicb.2021.643682; @doi:10.1101/2022.01.31.478527].
 -->
-We expect sourmash protein k-mer analyses to be especially useful for species with few representatives in published databases.

 <!---

-For groups not well represented in reference databases, assessing protein similarity can lead to classification at higher taxonomic ranks, such as phylum or family-level annotation. .. much better than nothing.
+For groups not well represented in reference databases, assessing protein similarity can lead to classification at higher taxonomic ranks, such as phylum or family-level annotation.

+.. much better than nothing.

 Protein k-mer containment analysis was demonstrated by Mash Screen [@doi:10.1186/s13059-019-1841-x] For both 6-frame translation applications,